TosbackCgusBridge-Bot/CGUs-versions/Pg/Privacy Policy.md

 Please understand that P&G cannot delete personal information in those situations where our retention is required for our own internal business purposes or otherwise permitted by the CCPA (such as fraud prevention or legal compliance).
 In these situations, we will retain your information in accordance with our records retention program and securely delete it at the end of the retention period.

 Finally, you also have the right to opt out of the sale of your personal information.
+To exercise that right, please complete the process by **contacting us here** or call us at **(877) 701-0404**.

 For more information about how we have shared your information with third parties such that it constitutes a “sale” under CCPA during the 12-month period prior to the date this privacy policy was last updated, please see the below chart.
 We do not knowingly sell personal information of minors under 16 years of age.
-To exercise your right to opt out of sale, please follow the instructions in the chart immediately below .

 **“Sales” of Personal Information**